videolan/x265/doc/reST/cli.rst

 .. option:: --sao-non-deblock, --no-sao-non-deblock

-	Specify how to handle depencency between SAO and deblocking filter.
+	Specify how to handle dependency between SAO and deblocking filter.
 	When enabled, non-deblocked pixels are used for SAO analysis.
 When disabled, SAO analysis skips the right/bottom boundary areas.
 	Default disabled